-BVAS is in the process of purchasing a 31-acre parcel (currently owned by the Cheatham family) that lies in between the San Luis Rey River and Camp Pendleton.
-The property lies at the end of Muirfields Drive in Oceanside.
-Acquiring this land will link together four contiguous protected areas: Camp Pendleton directly to the north, and a piece of city owned property and Whelan Lake Bird Sanctuary to the east (see map).
+BVAS closed escrow June 30, 2017 on purchasing a 31-acre parcel (previously owned by the Cheatham family) that lies in between the San Luis Rey River and Camp Pendleton.
+The property lies at the end of Muirfield Drive in Oceanside.
+Acquiring this land has effectively linked together four contiguous protected areas: Camp Pendleton directly to the north, and a piece of city owned property and Whelan Lake Bird Sanctuary to the east (see map).
 The city-owned property was restored in 2015 to provide habitat for the endangered southwest willow flycatcher and least Bell’s vireo.
-Acquiring the 31-acre parcel will allow BVAS to restore it to coastal sage scrub and chaparral habitats, suitable for the federally listed as "threatened" California gnatcatcher and other threatened and endangered animal and plant species.
+BVAS plans to restore the acquired 31-acre parcel to a coastal sage scrub habitat, suitable for the federally listed as "threatened" California gnatcatcher and other threatened and endangered animal and plant species.
 We are currently working on a restoration and long-term management plan for the property.

 BVAS is grateful to those who helped make it possible to permanently protect this parcel.